Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 in the Jack Singer Lobby

-Paula Timm is a visual artist, creative facilitator and community builder with a passion for sharing the connection between wellness and creative expression.
+Paula Timm is an artist, teacher and community builder with a passion for sharing the joy of creativity. sharing the connection between wellness and creative expression.

-Paula blends her love of creativity, writing, and creating fine art.
-She facilitates workshops, collaborative murals and team building events that promote a holistic approach to creativity- at any age or experience.
+She facilitates workshops, art classes, collaborative murals and team building events that promote a holistic approach to creativity- at any age or experience.

 7:30-9:15 p.m.